chen-keinan/go-archive-extractor/README.md

 # go-archive-extractor

-The archive-extractor is a library and set of tools that can open archive types (tar , zip , rpm ,deb, 7zip) with supported compressions (bz2,gz,Z,infl,xp3,xz) on tar files and invoke advance processing function while iterating archive headers
+The archive-extractor is a library and set of tools that can extract many archive types (tar , zip , rpm ,deb, 7zip) with supported compressions (bz2,gz,Z,infl,xp3,xz) on tar files and invoke advance processing function while iterating archive headers

 Example: